 Eden – The first Humpbacks can be viewed in this far-south coastal town between June and August.
 Whale watching by day and relax at Twofold Bay Beach Resort by night.

 Hervey Bay – Humpbacks have made Hervey Bay part of their annual migration south.
 They begin to arrive from mid- July where they’ll remain until late November before heading south again.
 Due to the sheltered waters the Humpbacks often rest or play with their young before heading South.
-Stay at BIG4 Point Vernon Holiday Park or Fraser Lodge Holiday Park.
+Stay at BIG4 Point Vernon Holiday Park.

 Gold Coast & Brisbane – From May till November you’ll find many Humpbacks.
 Whales hover close to the shores providing great viewing and wonderful photo opportunities for visitors.
 Place yourself at BIG4 Gold Coast Holiday Park, NRMA Treasure Island Holiday Park or BIG4 Tweed Billabong Holiday Park.

 Sunshine Coast – Escape to warmer weather and watch the winter migration of Humpback whales from June.
 The whales head south in October so you can watch them on both journeys, stay at BIG4 Forest Glen Holiday Park, BIG4 Maroochy Palms Holiday Village, BIG4 Noosa Bougainvillia Holiday Park or Caloundra Waterfront Holiday Park.